-7. (1) There shall be levied a parking charge which shall be payable by an operator of an aircraft for the use by such aircraft of any parking areas available at the aerodrome.
+7. (1) A parking charge is payable by an operator of an aircraft for the use by such aircraft of any parking areas available at the aerodrome.

-(2) The basis of the parking charge shall be the maximum certified take-off mass rounded up to the next full 1,000 kilograms.
+(2) The basis of the parking charge is to be the maximum certified take-off mass rounded up to the next full 1,000 kilograms.

-(3) The parking charge shall be assessed at the rate set out in the Schedule, subject to any exemptions granted pursuant to regulation 4.
+(3) The parking charge is to be assessed at the rate set out in the Schedule, subject to any exemption conferred by-regulation 4.